The Team Sooke/Juan de Fuca Refugee Sponsorship Committee is frustrated with the delay in getting an Iraqi refugee family it sponsors to Sooke.

 Esquimalt-Saanich-Sooke MP Randall Garrison said the delays are not uncommon for refugee families coming to Canada, but chose not to comment any further on the topic.

 “This situation is typical,” said Sid Jorna, chair of the Team Sooke/Juan de Fuca Refugee Sponsorship Committee.
 “But we remain optimistic.
 We are not unique in this frustration.
 I just wish the whole thing could happen a little more quickly.”

-Due to the situation in Lebanon, the family can’t legally work, and could be arrested at any time.
+Due to the situation in Lebanon, the family can’t legally work, and could be arrested at any time by officials there.